Skip to Content

 Include a Wall Mounted Fireplace

-Wall mounted fireplaces are designed for surface mounting in a wall.
+Wall-mounted fireplaces are designed for surface mounting in a wall.
 They expel heat out at the top or the bottom of the unit.

 Place a Double Sided Fireplace on an Accent Wall

-Double-sided fireplace between the dining room and living roomDouble-sided fireplaces are fireplaces that can be viewed from 2 sides.
-Unlike a traditional fireplace placed against one wall and only displays the fireplace front, a double sided fireplace can be used as a partition in an open plan or a focal feature in the middle of a room.These gas fireplace designs are usually made with a thick tempered glass enclosing.
+Double-sided fireplaces can be viewed from 2 sides.
+Unlike a traditional hearth placed against one wall and only displays the front, double-sided fireplaces can be used as a partition in an open plan or a focal feature in the middle of a room.
+These designs are usually made with thick tempered glass enclosing.

-Double-sided gas fireplaces provide a more even distribution of heat in two spaces, unlike in a traditional hearth where the heat can cluster up.
+Double-sided fireplaces provide a more even distribution of heat in two spaces, unlike in a traditional hearth where the heat can cluster up.

 Install a TV Above Fireplace